Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Bivariate Partial Sum Process

 \section{Bivariate Partial Sum Process}

 In the following, we consider the additive model

 for $1 \le i \le n$ and $n\in \N$, where $\mu$ denotes a deterministic mean function and $\eps$ a triangular array of centered errors.
 The mean function is piecewise Lipschitz continuous, as specified in Assumption \ref{assump:mu}, and the error process is locally stationary, as described by Assumption \ref{assump:error}.
-When testing for gradual (or abrupt) changes, we are interested in the hypotheses
+We are interested in testing for gradual and abrupt changes, and consider the hypotheses

 By considering ``rescaled time'' $\frac{i}{n}$, we may rewrite $\mu_{i, n} = \mu\big(\frac{i}{n}\big)$ and equivalently consider the hypotheses in \eqref{eq:hypothesis}.